AKSW/transform-bvl-pages-to-csv-file/README.md

 * Organizations: http://www.le-online.de/verband.htm
 * Traffic: http://www.le-online.de/verkehr.htm

+## R2RML-Mapping

+The [R2RML](https://www.w3.org/TR/r2rml/)-mapping ([file](https://github.com/AKSW/transform-bvl-pages-to-csv-file/blob/master/r2rml-mapping.ttl)) allows the transformation of the CSV file to RDF using R2RML tools like [sparqlmap](https://github.com/tomatophantastico/sparqlmap).
+Its purpose is to lower the barrier to convert original data, modeled as a table, in further formats.

+## Usage infos

+We used the closed building database maintained by the BVL to generate the CSV files.
+Without it, you can't use these scripts.
+In case you have it (`table.csv`) run the script `enrich-table-csv.php`.
+Furthermore, you need to run `composer update` to setup required vendors.

 ## License

 Published CSV file is licensed under the terms of [*Data licence Germany – attribution – version 2.0*](https://www.govdata.de/dl-de/by-2-0).